liberation-data/drivine-inspiration/README.md

 The number one first-timer's mistake is to use the wrong database driver.
 It happens.
 Here's how to fix:

 * Copy `env.example` to `.env`
-* **Make sure you uncomment the correct section for your database.
-If you are using Neo4j, uncomment the Neo4j settings, then modify if needed.
-The AgensGraph settings for Neo4j won't work**
+* :warning: Make sure you uncomment the correct section for your database.
+The AgensGraph driver won't work for Neo4j and vice-versa.

 Please reach out (post a question under `drivine` tag on StackOverflow if you have any other issues getting started.

+## Feedback

+#### I'm not sure how to do [xyz]

+> If you can't find what you need in the Quick Start or User Guides, please [post a question on StackOverflow](https://stackoverflow.com/questions/tagged/drivine?sort=newest&pageSize=15), using the Drivine tag.

+#### Interested in contributing?

+> Great!
+A contribution guide, along with detailed documentation will be published in the coming days.

+#### I've found a bug, or have a feature request

+> Please raise a <a href="https://github.com/liberation-data/drivine/issues">GitHub</a> issue.

 ## License